grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

 ## Other storage

-Other storage backends might support encryption at rest when configured at the storage level.
+Other storage backends might support encryption at rest if it is configured at the storage level.